 Step 1: Understand the Nature of Your Data

-The nature, sensitivity, and ease of access for your data are all key considerations for how data should be stored on the cloud.
-For example, sensitive client information needs to be uploaded on a secure cloud provider or even an on-premise data center rather than the public cloud.
+The nature, sensitivity, and ease of access to your data are all key considerations for how data should be stored on the cloud.
+This is why, if you hire an IT support, they will give valuable service to help keep your IT systems at pace and in sync with your business.
+For example, sensitive client information needs to be uploaded to a secure cloud provider or even an on-premise data center rather than the public cloud.
 Data that is often retrieved and accessed should not be locked away behind severe, multi-factor authentication, or accessing it would become a laborious task.

 Step 2: Classify Your Data